Winding yarn from hanks into easy-to-use cakes by hand is time-consuming, hard, and annoying! Yarn Winders make this job easy.

 - Start to wind the yarn and crank the handle of the yarn winder slowly.
 The yarn from the hank rotates, creating the center-pull cake.

 - Use your other hand to guide the yarn to control the tension.
-It might take a couple of times to get this right.
+It might take a couple of attempts to get this right.

 - Increase the winding speed.
 Ensure everything is running smoothly and the winder and swift are working in combination with each other.